 Should you have any concerns regarding your circumstances or references, please contact us to discuss prior to payment so we can advise you.

 Second application forms for our referencing company will then need completing if the landlord proceeds with your application.

 Other monies due to move in is the Tenancy Deposit, equivalent to 5 weeks rent, and first months rent in advance (unless more months are negotiated).
 Both are due at the start of the tenancy.

 As a minimum we will require satisfactory written references from your employer or accountant, a previous or current landlord / letting agent reference and a credit check to be undertaken.
-Income requirements for tenants is for a gross annual salary to be 30 x the monthly rent (collectively).
+Income requirements for tenants is for a gross annual salary to be 33 x the monthly rent (collectively).
 Credit checks should be clear of County Court Judgements (CCJ’s), IVA’s or Bankruptcy, unless otherwise agreed by us on behalf of the Landlord.
 All references will be requested, which may be via an independent referencing company or referencing may be manually conducted in-house.
 You may be required to sign up to our third party referencing agency to undergo referencing.
 In circumstances where our referencing criteria is not met, a Landlord may request that a suitable Guarantor be provided by you.
-A Guarantor should be UK based, have a clean credit check, be able to provide their ID to us, be able to sign a Guarantee contract, be employed permanent full time or self employed with an accountant, and be earning a sufficient annual salary (gross 40 x the monthly rent).
+A Guarantor should be a relative, UK based, have a clean credit check, be able to provide their ID to us, be able to sign a Guarantee contract, be employed permanent full time or self employed with an accountant, and be earning a sufficient annual salary (gross 43 x the monthly rent).
 One Guarantor would cover any joint tenants.

 Type of Tenancy